wpswings/woo-one-click-upsell-funnel/README.txt

 **Premium version**: Supports Stripe, Paypal Payments, Authorize.net, Braintree, Square, Paystack, Vipps, Cardcom, and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.

+= What are the payment methods that WordPress upsell plugin supports? =

+**Free Version**: Supports only Cash on Delivery.

+**Premium Version**: Supports Stripe, Paypal Payments, Authorize.net, Braintree, Square, Paystack, Vipps, Cardcom, Mollie and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.

 = Is my Payment Gateway compatible with the upsell plugin? =

-You can see the list of supported payment gateways over our [product page](https://wpswings.com/product/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=wpswings-upsell-pro&utm_medium=upsell-org-page&utm_campaign=upsell-pro).
+You can see the list of supported payment gateways on our [product page](https://wpswings.com/product/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=wpswings-upsell-pro&utm_medium=upsell-org-page&utm_campaign=upsell-pro).
 But if your required gateway is not there, You can contact our [support](https://wpswings.com/submit-query/?utm_source=wpswings-submit-query&utm_medium=upsell-org-page&utm_campaign=query) team for this.

 We will check the possibilities and make your gateway compatible with our plugin on your request.
 There is always a way for everyone.